mouseandthebillionaire/anUncommonHistory/Process/Journal.md

 - Interviews with doormen
 - Audio from [The Social Life of Small Urban Spaces](https://www.youtube.com/watch?v=5QkJkT3M-Us)
 - Field recordings
-- Audio from St Patricks (choir, mass, etc)
+- Audio from St Patrick's (choir, mass, etc)
 - A sonic art-piece in the Seagram courtyard (in the places that they display art)
 - Snow, different weather in general
 - Holiday sounds